yckbz/CP-MACE/README.md

 ### Simulation

-We provide a script in `./simulation` to run free MD and slow growth simulations.
-You can modify or extend the script based on your own needs.
+We provide some scripts in `./simulation` to run free MD, slow growth or metadynamics simulations.
+You can modify or extend the scripts based on your own needs.

-Parameters can be configured in inputs.yaml:
+Taking slow growth as an example, we provide an initial structure `init.xyz` and two pre-trained models in `./simulation/slow_growth`.
+Parameters are configured in inputs.yaml:

 ```sh
 save_dir: result